CIS-3500/ideation/round4/team-06.md

 - [Potential Expansion] Separate webpage
   - User can choose to open the sidebar in its own webpage (full tab)

+<i>Note:</i> We plan to let users toggle between a more playful UI and a more plain UI.
+We plan to default to the playful UI, but use the plain UI as a failsafe in the case any fonts are unavailable or if any icons are unloadable.

 [Figma file](https://www.figma.com/file/ZP70Xo4z1mLCbY2uHYD8fi/LazyReader?type=design&node-id=1%3A2&mode=design&t=uT3QaqEEoUQaPr83-1
 )